 Several techniques have been reported in the literature for the detection of microcalcification clusters using various methodologies.
 The performance of the proposed method is comparable with the reported results.
-For the Nijmegen dataset, Meersman et al. [24] using a neural network approach reported sensitivity level 0.84 and 2 false positive clusters per image.
-Using an adaptive filtering method Gurgan [15] achieved sensitivity one with 2.3 false clusters per image.
-Yu [47] obtained sensitivity 0.9 with 0.5 false clusters per image and Bazzani [2] obtained sensitivity 0.94 with 0.6 false clusters per image using an evaluation procedure that incorporates the training set.
-Netsch [26] reported sensitivity 0.84 with 1 false positive cluster per image.
-Kassemeijer [16] obtained sensitivity 0.90 with 0.8 false positive clusters per image using an extended Nijmegen dataset (containing 25 additional images).
+For the Nijmegen dataset, Meersman et al. [28] using a neural network approach reported a sensitivity level 0.84 and two false positive clusters per image.
+Using an adaptive filtering method Gurgan et al. [18] achieved a sensitivity 1.0 with 2.3 false clusters per image.
+Yu [58] obtained a sensitivity 0.9 with 0.5 false clusters per image and Bazzani et al. [3] obtained a sensitivity 0.94 with 0.6 false clusters per image using an evaluation procedure that incorporated the training set.
+Netsch and Peitgen [32] reported sensitivity 0.84 with one false positive cluster per image.
+Kassemeijer [20] obtained sensitivity 0.90 with 0.8 false positive clusters per image using an extended Nijmegen dataset (containing 25 additional images).

-For the MIAS dataset, Diahi et al. [13] proposed a neural network system that is fed with predefined ROIs providing detection performance 0.95 for the whole dataset.
-Norhayati et al. [28], using triple-ring filter analysis, reported sensitivity 0.96 with 1.8 false positive clusters per image using an extended dataset containing 24 additional images without findings.
+For the MIAS dataset, Diahi et al. [14] proposed a neural network system that is fed with predefined ROIs providing a detection performance of 0.95 for the whole dataset.
+Norhayati et al. [35], using triple-ring filter analysis, reported a sensitivity of 0.96 with 1.8 false positive clusters per image using an extended dataset containing 24 additional images without findings.

 Concerning our methodology several comments can be made.
-First, the cluster detection procedure is greatly accelerated.
+First, the cluster detection procedure is greatly accelerated compared to methodologies to which a specific rule is applied to every pixel of the whole image in order for a specific region to be selected.
 Instead of using sliding windows and applying a medical rule in each of them (as happens in several other systems), our methodology detects the center of each ROI and then a window is drawn around it.
 Therefore, search for clusters based on the application of the medical rule is performed for a limited number of windows.
-In addition, ROIs are detected more accurately including a larger number of microcalcifications, which are consisted of more pixels.
+In addition, ROIs are detected more accurately including a larger number of microcalcifications, which are described better since each one is consisted of more pixels.

-At the feature extraction step 54 features are initially computed.
+At the feature extraction step, 54 features are initially computed.
 Some of them are extracted from individual microcalcifications and others (group features) are the average values of the microcalcification cluster features.
-22 features are kept after ROC analysis for each feature.
-Most of these features are also taken into account by medical experts during the visual mammogram interpretation.
-In addition, we introduce a new significant feature related with the existence of large ROIs in the neighborhood of a given ROI.
+The 22 features are kept after ROC analysis for each feature.
+Most of these features are also taken into account by radiologists during the visual mammogram interpretation.
+In addition, we introduce a new significant feature consisting of the existence of large ROIs in the neighborhood of a given ROI.
 The employed number of features is further reduced using PCA whose threshold has been experimentally specified.
-The use of PCA in conjuction with the hybrid intelligent system constitutes a novel characteristic of the method.
+The use of PCA in conjunction with the hybrid intelligent system constitutes a novel characteristic of the method.